zmarty/zmarty.github.io/scratch.md

 pip install -U flashinfer-python

 # Install vLLM from source but **skip dependency resolution** to avoid the xformers pin
+# Compile and keep a build log
 export VLLM_USE_PRECOMPILED=0
 pip install --no-deps -e .

-# Alternative: keep a build log
 pip install --no-deps -e . -v 2>&1 | tee build.log

 While vllm is compiling you will see a lot of warnings.
 It does not mean anything is wrong.
 Just check the CPU usage and monitor the steps.
 From time to time you will see something lke [321/489] which tells you it is at step 321 out of 489.